How do Premium Bonds work?

 How do I find out if I’m a winner?

-Once ERNIE has done its magic, the winners are notified through a variety of channels.
-The announcement usually comes on the first working day of the month.
+Once ERNIE has done his magic, the winners are notified through a variety of channels.
+Jackpot winners usually find out on the first working day of the month, and winners of the runner-up prizes can usually check one day later.

 Who is Agent Million?

-There’s one other way you could be notified of a prize - a knock on the door from Agent Million.
-The elusive millionaire-maker is actually one of a number of NS&I employees whose job is to track down the lucky winners who have scooped a £1 million prize.
+If you are a £1 million winner, you will get a knock on the door from Agent Million.
+The elusive millionaire-maker is actually one of a number of anonymous NS&I employees whose job is to track down the lucky winners who have scooped the top prize.

 Winning that kind of money can be life-changing, and Agent Million is there to ensure the winner has all the information they need to manage their newfound wealth carefully in the days and weeks after the win.